Luiz Inácio Lula da Silva: Personal life

+Lula is Catholic and supporter of the football club SC Corinthians Paulista.

 Education and work

-Lula had his left little finger amputated after a work-related accident when he was a metalworker in 1974.
+Lula had his left little finger amputated after a work-related accident when he was a metalworker in 1964.

 Lula had little formal education.
 He did not learn to read until he was ten years old.
 He quit school after the second grade to work.
 His first job at age eight was as a street vendor.
 When he was 12, he also worked as a shoeshiner.
 In 1960, when he was 14, he got his first formal job, in a warehouse.

 In 1961, he started working as an apprentice of a press operator in a metallurgical company that produced screws, while studying in a vocational course.
 There, Lula had his first contact with strike movements.
 After the movement failed in its negotiations, Lula left the company for another metallurgical company.
 From 1966 to 1980, he worked at Villares Metals S.A, a new metalworking firm.

-There, in 1974, he lost his left pinky finger in a machinery accident, while working as a press operator in the factory.
+There, in 1964, at the age of 19, he lost his left pinky finger in a machinery accident, while working as a press operator in the factory.
 After the accident, he had to run to several hospitals before he received medical attention.
 This experience increased his interest in participating in the Workers' Union.
 Around that time, he became involved in union activities and held several union posts.